Meatlf/LAB/CMake/Demo2/README.md

-## Multiple source in the same files directory.
+## Multiple source files are in the same files directory.